Fire and rescue services

 We advise:

-Reconsider your need to travel to Mauritania overall due to the high risk of terrorist attack, kidnapping and violent crime.
+Reconsider your need to travel to Mauritania overall due to the threat of terrorism and kidnapping and the risk of violent crime.

 Reconsider your need to travel to Mauritania.

-Reconsider your need to travel to Mauritania overall due to the high risk of terrorist attack, kidnapping and violent crime.
+Reconsider your need to travel to Mauritania overall due to the threat of terrorism and kidnapping and the risk of violent crime.

 See Safety